Chapada dos Guimarães is reached in an hour by car from Cuiabá in Mato Grosso.

 Cidade de Pedra & Mirante da Geodesia

-Visitors should not miss a visit to the the 'Cidade de Pedra' a weird rock formation about 25km to the north of town where you can see large groups of swooping macaw at certain times of day.
-It is also worth a visit to the 'Mirante da Geodesia', a scenic point approximately 8km north of the town which has been pin pointed as the geodesic centre of Latin America.
+Visitors should not miss a visit to the 'Cidade de Pedra' a weird rock formation about 25 km to the north of town where you can see large groups of swooping macaw at certain times of day.
+It is also worth a visit to the 'Mirante da Geodesia', a scenic point approximately 8 km north of the town which has been pin-pointed as the geodesic center of Latin America.

 This national park is very easily combined with a stay in the Pantanal but provides a totally contrasting experience to the Pantanal's wetlands.